Why didn’t I get my courses waived?

 How do I get a student ID card?

 Once you have received your Pace ID number, you need to go to the Pace University ID Card Services Office to obtain your card.
 Locations, hours, and contact information are available at the Pace OneCard website.

-Students are now required to pay a $200 non-refundable deposit that will be applied toward your tuition in order to secure a spot in your class.
-You may click here to make your deposit.
+Students are required to pay a $200 non-refundable deposit that will be applied toward your tuition in order to secure a spot in your class.
 Deposit deadlines will be listed in your admission letter.